 Conventional, top-loading washing machines use as much as 51 gallons of water per load.

 High efficiency, front loading washing machines use as little as 15 gallons.
-They also wash clothes more gently, extending their life considerably.
+They also wash clothes more gently.

 - Taps and faucets

-Water softeners allow soap to work more effectively and reduce the amount of water needed for washing.
-Older models might waste excessive water and salt by cycling when unnecessary.
-Check with your city before purchasing a water softener; many water utilities provide softened water.
-In parts of Minnesota, high chloride levels are concerning and water softeners might worsen this.
+Water softeners allow soap to work more effectively and reduce the amount of water used for washing.
+Check with your city before purchasing a water softener as some cities’ water utilities provide softer water.
+Older models of water softeners waste excessive water and salt by cycling more often than necessary.

-For how to choose a new, efficient faucet, visit the EPA WaterSense - Faucets.
+For how to choose new, efficient faucet, visit the EPA WaterSense - Faucets.

 - Turn off all water-using appliances.